momentmal/BRouter-Web-ToggleCustomLayerHotKey/README.md

 ## Info

-Chrome Extension (created through AI assisted coding) that allows setting a custom keyboard Shortcut for a specified named custom layer.
+Chrome Extension for BRouter-Web (created through AI assisted coding) that allows setting a custom keyboard Shortcut for a specified named custom layer.

 ## Changelog